This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 template<typename T, typename ...Ts>

-// type_name is used to get compile-time type names
+// type_name is used to get the compile-time type name

 std::array arr{ type_name<Ts>()... };